phoenixframework/phoenix/guides/docs/testing/testing_controllers.md

     nil ->
       conn
       |> put_status(:not_found)
-      |> json(%{errors: "User not found."})
+      |> text("User not found")

     user ->
       render(conn, "show.json", user: user)
   end
 end
 ```

-The second branch of the case statement handles the "happy path" we've already covered.

 The first branch of the case statement handles the `nil` result case.
 First, we use the [`put_status/2`](https://hexdocs.pm/plug/Plug.Conn.html#put_status/2) function from `Plug.Conn` to set the desired error status.
 The complete list of allowed codes can be found in the [Plug.Conn.Status documentation](https://hexdocs.pm/plug/Plug.Conn.Status.html), where we can see that `:not_found` corresponds to our desired "404" status.
-We then return a JSON error.
+We then return a text response using [`text/2`](https://hexdocs.pm/phoenix/Phoenix.Controller.html#text/2).

+The second branch of the case statement handles the "happy path" we've already covered.

 With those implemented, our tests pass.